 You can view your Lifetime Points, current level, and match history by logging into your Planeswalker Points account.

 We calculate your Lifetime Points by adding together every point you've received in sanctioned Magic events—past, present, and future—plus any bonus points you've received.

 Here's how it works:

-For example, let's say you play in a Game Day tournament with 30 players.
+For example, let's say you play in a Preliminary Pro Tour Qualifier tournament with 30 players.
 You compete in five rounds, finishing with three wins, one draw, and one loss for a final record of 3-1-1.
-A tournament with 30 players is worth 2 Participation Points and the Event Multiplier for a Game Day is 2x.
-Also, let's say we were offering 5 bonus points to play in a Game Day that week.
+A tournament with 30 players is worth 2 Participation Points and the Event Multiplier for a Preliminary Pro Tour Qualifier is 4x.
+Also, let's say we were offering 5 bonus points to play in a For example, let's say you play in a Preliminary Pro Tour Qualifier that week.
 At this event, you'll earn:

 Planeswalker Points also includes a category for points gained in competitive Magic events called Yearly Award Points.
 Your Yearly Award Points combines all the points you got in a designated twelve-month period.
 For specific details click here.

 After a Yearly season ends, your Yearly Award Points is used to determine whether you receive byes at Grand Prix events.
 Those benefits last until the end of the next yearly season.
-Additionally, your Yearly Award Points is used to determine your eligibility for participating in your country's World Magic Cup Qualifiers.
+Additionally, your Yearly Award Points is used to determine your eligibility for participating in your country's Nationals.

 We calculate your Yearly Award Points by adding together every point you've received in a competitive Magic event (sanctioned events that aren't casual events, Pro Tours, the World Magic Cup, or the Magic World Championship) or a designated twelve-month period.
 Bonus points are not included in your Yearly Award Points.
 Here's how it works: